 Installation is the part most buyers worry about, and Elevation Lab's product page states that the mount uses four stainless screws and an O-ring seal to lock onto collars up to 3/16 inch thick.
 The screws are self-piercing, so there's no awl and no drill.
 You'll need the small Torx wrench, and that wrench is in the box.

-The process is short.
+The process is simple.
 Here is the full sequence.

 1. Position the enclosure.
 Decide where on the collar the mount should sit, usually on the underside near the buckle so it stays off the ground when the dog lies down.
 Place the bottom shell against the webbing.